mjbear/mjbear/README.md

 </p>
 --->

-:medal_sports: As a volunteer maintainer for the [ntc-templates](https://github.com/networktocode/ntc-templates) collection of [TestFSM](https://github.com/google/textfsm) templates: I review, provide feeback, guide contributors, and resolve merge conflicts to prepare pull requests for successful inclusion.
+:trophy: As a volunteer maintainer for the [ntc-templates](https://github.com/networktocode/ntc-templates) collection of [TestFSM](https://github.com/google/textfsm) templates: I review, provide feeback, guide contributors, and resolve merge conflicts to prepare pull requests for successful inclusion.